scraimer/eink-entrance-display-backend/README.md

 To run the server:

     cd $SOURCE_ROOT
-    uvicorn src.eink_backend.main:app --host 0.0.0.0 --port 8321
+    uvicorn src.eink_backend.main:app --host 0.0.0.0 --port 8323 --reload

-And then open this link in your browser: http://localhost:8321 (This works since that port is fowarded by VSCode)
+And then open this link in your browser: http://localhost:8323 (This works since that port is fowarded by VSCode)